Become a Peer Academic Coach

 - Conduct in-person and online individual coaching sessions on a weekly basis with undergraduate, graduate, and professional students to help them develop skills and knowledge to reach their academic goals.

-- Assist with academic skills outreach efforts, which may include leading information sessions, facilitating workshops, and assisting with open houses and other tabling events.
+- Assist with academic skills outreach efforts, which may include leading information sessions, facilitating workshops, partnering with departments and courses, and assisting with open houses and other tabling events.

 - Attend a multi-session virtual summer training to develop coaching skills and knowledge about evidence-based learning strategies.